What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Step 3: Use a plunger.

-The plunger is by far the most efficient method for getting rid of blocked toilets.
-Begin by pressing down upon the plunger until all air is released, then place it firmly on the toilet and begin to plunge vigorously up and down for about 20 seconds.
-The suction caused by plunging back and forth will assist in removing any blockages.
+A plunger is without doubt the most effective tool for clearing toilets of blockages.
+First, push down gently upon the plunger until air is released, then place it in the hole in your toilet bowl and start plunging continuously up and down for around 20 minutes.
+The suction that is created by plunging back and forth can help clear any obstructions.

 Tips:

-- Fill in holes around sinks and shower drains if they are close enough to stop the air from escaping when you plunge.
+- Fill in holes around sinks and shower drains, if they are near to stop the release of pressure as you plunge.

-If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the time to employ an electric coat hanger or plumbing snake.
-You can straighten out the coat hanger’s cable until you have a long thin wire that has a hook bent on one side or it as a plumbing snake which is designed specifically for clearing drain clogs.
-Install the snake in your toilet drain hole and then twist, turn, push to the point where you can feel resistance; it’s the place where the blockage is.
-Make an effort to break any blockages using back-and-forth motion without causing damages in your pipe.
+If plunging, baking soda/vinegar techniques have failed and you are in need of a solution, it’s the time to employ a wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until you have a thin, long wire that has hooks that are bent at one end.
+You can also use it as a plumbing snake which was designed specifically for clearing drain clogs.
+Insert the tool into the drain hole in your toilet and twist and turn, push or pull until you feel resistance; that’s where the blockage usually occurs.
+Make an effort to break any blockages using back-and-forth motion but without causing any damage to your pipe.

 Note: